Thinking Before Running! Efficient Code Generation with Thorough Exploration and Optimal Refinement: Introduction

 Recent research advances indicate that large language models (LLMs) have demonstrated remarkable capabilities in various programming-related domains, such as code generation~\cite{zheng2023survey,chaudhary2023code,dong2024self,li2023structured}, code refinement~\cite{chen2023improving,guo2024exploring,zheng2024opencodeinterpreter,ridnik2024code,liu2024refining,zhang2024pair}, and software testing~\cite{li2023finding,jalil2023chatgpt,wang2024software,jones2024automatic}.
 By utilizing extensive training data, LLMs can understand complex programming tasks, generate syntactically accurate code, and even enhance the quality of their solutions through iterative improvement.

 In the context of code generation, researchers have made significant progress in improving prompts to encourage LLMs to generate higher-quality answers.
 This includes two main directions: optimizing the path for answer exploration and incorporating rich reflection information.
-In the first direction of path optimization, for example, Self-Planning~\cite{jiang2024self} reduces problem complexity in code generation by introducing a planning phase, which refines the process of solution generation.
-Similarly, CodeCoT~\cite{huang2023codecot} improves the exploration by employing a Chain-of-Thought prompt, enabling models to reason through each step systematically.
+In the first direction of path optimization, for example, Self-Planning~\cite{jiang2024self} reduces problem complexity in code generation by introducing a planning phase, which refines the solution generation process.
+Similarly, CodeCoT~\cite{huang2023codecot} improves the exploration by employing a Chain-of-Thought(CoT) prompt, enabling models to reason through each step systematically.
 In the second direction, the integration of reflection, test cases, and feedback is progressively being used to steer and enhance the generation process.
 For instance, RethinkMCTS~\cite{li2024rethinkmcts} integrates verbal feedback into its Monte Carlo Tree Search framework to correct errors and improve code generation.
 Similarly, AgentCoder~\cite{huang2023agentcoder} boosts efficiency and accuracy by using interactions between multiple agents to provide valuable input.

-Despite their impressive capabilities, a critical challenge remains in fully exploiting the potential of LLMs for high-quality code generation, as their performance is still constrained by issues such as high computation costs and limited effectiveness in integrating iterative feedback.
-To enhance efficiency and minimize trial-and-error costs, it's essential to define the improvement direction clearly before implementing refinement.
-While existing methods like MapCoder, which leverages four LLM-based agents, consumes a considerable amount of computational resources.
+Despite the significant potential of using CoT for planning code improvements, the thought process incurs a substantial token overhead.
+To enhance efficiency and minimize trial-and-error costs, it is crucial to clarify the optimization direction before implementing refinement.
+Existing methods, such as MapCoder, which leverages four LLM-based agents, consume a considerable amount of computational resources.

+Based on these insights, we propose ThinkCoder, a novel framework for efficient code generation that combines thorough exploration and optimal refinement.
+First, we simplified the multi-agent framework into a single Exploration Agent and a CodeVerifier.
+The Exploration Agent is responsible for in-depth analysis and generating various codes, while exploring diverse test cases to build a robust testing pool.
+The CodeVerifier, using the testing pool, independently determines the optimization direction without relying on LLMs.
+By continuously improving the testing pool throughout the refinement process, ThinkCoder ensures accurate verification of generated code in each round, providing efficient guidance for subsequent optimizations.